stat20/stat20quiz/README.md

 ---
 ```

-This is space for 1-3 names.
+There is space for 1-3 names.

 ### Make versions